 Just as Saturday's show, the Sunday Show of the 4-H Horse and Pony Show will run the same way.
 The show will start on time and we will need to move it along in a timely manner.
 Please plan ahead and organize to minimize confusion between classes.

 Walk Trot Classes are for Walk Trot kids only.
 If you enter a Walk Trot speed class, that horse/rider combination cannot also enter their respective age group class.

-Ribbons will be presented for the first six places in each class.
 Trophies will be awarded to the winner of each class.